oSoWoSo/disroot-howto/pages/06.Contribute/06.Translations_procedure/docs.en.md

     For example, if you were working on a french translation of a file named as "docs.md", you have to save it as "docs.fr.md"

 3. **Sending the translation**<br>
     Once your work is done, you'll have to "commit" your changes.
-A commit is a set of files created of modified.
-To commit your changes need to:<br>
+A commit is a set of files created or modified.
+To commit your changes you need to:<br>
     a.
 Make sure all files are saved<br>
     b.
-Stage all the files you've modified and want to commit to the server<br>
+Stage all the files you've translated and want to submit to the server<br>
     c.
 Write a commit message (a short and very specific summary of what has been changed)<br>
     d.
 Hit **Commit** button<br>